Eduardo Almeida

-Eduardo Filipe Arroja Almeida (born 22 March 1978), commonly known as Eduardo Almeida, is a Portuguese football manager.
+Eduardo Filipe Arroja Almeida (born 22 March 1978) is a Portuguese football manager.

 Managerial career

 Eduardo holds the UEFA Pro Licence, the highest football coaching qualification.
 He received the UEFA Pro Licence in 2011 from the Portuguese Football Federation.
 He also holds a degree in Sports and Physical Education from the Universidade Lusófona.

 Portugal

 He began his managerial career in 2001 as the assistant manager of the U-16 team of Portuguese club S.L.
 Benfica.
 He worked as an assistant to former Portuguese international, José Luís.
 Later in 2003 he was appointed as the head coach of the U-17 team of Benfica.
 In a four-year long spell, he worked at the grassroots level of the club and helped in the development of young footballers.

 In 2004, he was appointed as the head coach of the U-19 team of Almeirim-based side, União Almeirim on a one-year contract.

 He then moved to Agualva-Cacém in 2005 where he signed a two-year contract to be appointed as the assistant manager of Terceira Divisão side, Atlético Clube do Cacém where he worked as an assistant to Portuguese football manager Pedro Valido.